-Both XPEEM and MFM achieve sub-micron spatial resolutions (typically 50 nm, at best 10 nm, [20, 21]).
-Both techniques permit complementary imaging modes that permit the observation of ferromagnetic order (XMCD contrast and MFM), antiferromagnetic order (XMLD contrast not MFM) and ferroelectric order (XNLD contrast and PFM).
+permit complementary imaging modes that permit the observation of ferromagnetic order (XMCD contrast and MFM), antiferromagnetic order (XMLD contrast not MFM), and ferroelectric order (XNLD contrast and PFM).
 Both techniques can be performed while varying an applied electric field, varying an applied magnetic field, varying temperature, and injecting current.
 XPEEM outperforms MFM because it directly maps order parameters, and these can be presented on vector maps.
-However, MFM outperforms XPEEM in terms of ease of access, cost and probe depth.
+However, MFM outperforms XPEEM in terms of ease of access, cost, and probe depth.

 In future, XPEEM with aberration-corrected microscopes will become more widespread, as should access to lower temperatures.
-Equipment developments of this type will be particularly important for resolving ever finer features in ever thinner samples, e.g. skyrmions and 2D materials.
+Equipment developments of this type will be particularly important for resolving ever finer features in ever thinner samples, for example, skyrmions and 2D materials.
 Moreover, it should become possible to perform 3D magnetic mappings with XMCD-PEEM, either by obtaining data for multiple IP orientations of the sample (rather than the two orthogonal IP orientations used for vector maps), or by combining XMCD-PEEM data with MFM data.
-The future of imaging therefore looks clear, cool, three-dimensional and bright.
+The future of imaging therefore looks clear, cool, 3D, and bright.